fredrischter/digitalparking/README.md

 * Other resources / operations for the next features
 * Swagger documentation
 * Removing the last code smells I've left
+* Implementing a proper HTML template and real email sending feature